younaman/Serverless-tools/README.md

 ### **Setup and Usage**

+1. **Log In and Upload Files**
+Log in to the Amazon Web Services (AWS) cloud platform, and upload `aws_escalate.py` file to the `/home/cloudshell-user` directory in CloudShell.

-1. **Modify the Credentials File**
+2. **Modify the Credentials File**
-   Update the `credentials` file located in the `.aws` directory with the following format in AWS CloudShell:
+Update the `credentials` file located in the `/home/cloudshell-user/.aws` directory with the following format:
 ```plaintext
    [default]
    aws_access_key_id = AKIA*****   # AccessKeyID